jchuong/jchuong.github.io/_posts/2016-01-16-platinum-cool-review.md

 So in all honesty, the competition is so fierce at both price ranges, the Platinum Cool's only interesting feature is the springy nib.
 It's a decent pen, but I don't see why I wouldn't get any of the other pens over the Cool, as it doesn't really have a niche for its usage.
 I don't see myself keeping this pen, as the money would be better spent on that my collection is lacking.

+Finally, I also had a lot of trouble with cleaning the feed out.
+The pen is easily disassembled but cleaning the feed from any leftover ink or stains, completely out is an adventure not worth pursuing.
+It would probably be easier with an ultrasonic cleaner (in fact if I owned one I wouldn't hate it so much), but the feed is made in a way that the bottom side of the feed gets much less flow through it, thus ink isn't flushed out that bottom half.
+At least that is my thought, but in practice no matter how I flushed it would not get the ink out.
+I found that long soaks would eventually just dissolve the ink but it's *slow*.
+If you continually ink the same ink, or don't really care about very small discolorations, you will not mind.
+I like it squeaky clean, so I must clean it.

+**Final Verdict**: Not cool enough to stay.
 *Disclaimer*: I purchased this pen with my own money and was not compensated for this review.
 There are no referral links in this review.